-- Savings Factor, in MWh/m2, is the value from Table D7.1 corresponding to the Site's building construction and location; and - Insulation Area, in m^2 , is the total ceiling area that has had insulation product installed.
+- Electricity Savings Factor and Gas Savings Factor, in MWh/m2, are the values from Tables D7.1 and D7.2 corresponding to the Site's building construction and location. - Insulation Area, in m2, is the total ceiling area that has had insulation product installed. - Implementation of the Activity allows both Electricity and Gas Savings Factors to be applied, regardless of fuel used for heating or cooling at the premises.

-Table D7.1 - Savings Factor (MWh per m2 of ceiling insulation installed)
+Table D7.1 - Electricity Savings Factors (MWh per m2 of ceiling insulation installed)

-Climate zone BCA Climate BCA Climate BCA Climate BCA Climate Zones 2 and 3 Zones 4 Zones 5 and 6 Zones 7 and 8 Minimum R3.0 Minimum R3.5 Minimum R3.5 Minimum R5.0 MWh per m 2 0.01 0.03 0.02 0.04
+Climate zone BCA Climate Zones 2 and 3 Minimum R3.0 BCA Climate Zones 4 Minimum R3.5 BCA Climate Zones 5 and 6 Minimum R3.5 BCA Climate Zones 7 and 8 Minimum R5.0 MWh per m2 0.01 0.03 0.02 0.04